bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 ### Slotted Content

-New in Bridgetown 1.2, you can now provide specific named content from within the calling template to a component.
+You can provide specific named content from within the calling template to a component.
 If the `content` variable above could be considered the "default" slot, you'll now learn how to work with named content slots.

 Here's an example of supplying and rendering an image within a card.